mrYakamoto/cheering-mascot/README.md

 - Shouting is the only way for the mascot to hear us; we shout by typing in all caps.
 If we shout out the name of a cheer, the mascot responds with the appropriate sign.
 For example, if we call out for the "RED HOT" cheer, the mascot holds up the "H-O-T!" sign.

 - If we call out a cheer without shouting, the mascot doesn't understand us and holds up a generic sign.
-For example, if we call out for the "red hot" cheer, the mascot holds up the "Team!" sign.
+For example, if we call out for the "red hot" cheer, the mascot holds up the "Go Team!" sign.

 - The mascot only knows a handful of cheers.
-If we call out for a cheer the mascot doesn't know, it responds with the generic "Team!" sign.
+If we call out for a cheer the mascot doesn't know, it responds with the generic "Go Team!" sign.

   | KNOWN CHEER     | SIGN           |
   | :-------------: | :------------: |